 By Daniel Salazar

-COVID-19 hit Peru first three weeks ago with the first confirmed case.
-A week later, the country went in complete lockdown.
-All borders are completely shut, even to Peruvians.
+COVID-19 hit Peru first at the beginning of March with the first confirmed case.
+By March 16th, the country went in complete lock-down.
+All borders were completely shut, even to Peruvians.
 Only supermarkets, banks, and pharmacies are open.
-No cars or people are allowed on the streets during the day, and there is a strictly enforced curfew from 8 p.m. to 5 a.m.
+No cars or people are allowed on the streets during the day, and there is a strictly enforced curfew from 6 p.m. to 4 a.m.
 The military patrols the streets and have set up roadblocks everywhere.
-As of today, there are 600 confirmed cases and nine deaths.
-The president announced today the extension of the lockdown until April 12th.
+As of the end of April, there are approximately 35,0000 confirmed cases and 1,000 deaths.
+The president kept on extending the lock-down, originally meant to last 2 weeks, to 2 months, until May 10th.

 This scenario sounds like that of many other countries, but it’s worse for most Peruvians.
 That’s because in Peru, more than 70% of employment is informal.
 They’re day workers.
 That means that most Peruvians live off what they make each day.
 If they can’t work, they simply don’t have the means to live.
 The situation is even worse in shanty towns, where there is limited access to water and people don’t have the means to rush to buy basic hygiene supplies.